chrisdedman/project-report-latex/README.md

 > [!NOTE]
 >
 > This template is designed to be a starting point.
 Feel free to adapt it to your project requirements.
 > Be sure to follow any formatting guidelines provided by your department.

 This repository provides a LaTeX template for a Bachelor of Science in Computer Science final project report at **California State University, Dominguez Hills**.
 It includes:

 - Title page
 - Approval page
 - Acknowledgements
 - Abstract
 - Table of contents
 - Structured sections (e.g., Methodology, Discussion, Future Work)

 ## 📁 Repository Structure

 - `preamble/`   – Package imports & custom macros
 - `front/`      – Title page, abstract, TOC, acknowledgements, etc.
 - `contents/`   – Main sections of the report (e.g., Introduction, Methodology)
 - `back/`       – Appendices (code listings, references)
 - `figures/`    – Images and diagrams
 - `bin/`        – Intermediate build files (created by `make`)
 - `Makefile`    – Build targets for macOS/Linux
 - `build.bat`   – Build script for Windows
+- `template_final_report.tex` – Main LaTeX file to compile
 - `LICENSE`     – License details

 > [!NOTE]
 >